camicroscope/GSOC/README.md

 **Overview:**

 This project would involve creating a server and basic client which can interact with high-dimensional data as if it were an image.
+Currently, slide images are transmitted as a series of RGB images cooresponding to the area around where a user is viewing an image.
+The result of this project would work similarly, but for an arbitrary number of features.

 **Current Status:** Current image serving is traditional RGB only.